ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 	App.vue
 ```

-In this project structure, both /public and /assets provide the same purpose.
+In this project structure, both `/public` and `/assets` provide the same purpose.
-I use /assets for some local .json files that contain some of my data that is needed in the application.
+I use `/assets` for some local `.json` files that contain some of my data that is needed in the application.
-In /components I keep all my generic components that can be used by pages and other components.
+In `/components` I keep all my generic components that can be used by pages and other components.
-This is what you would put in a SharedModule in Angular for example.
+This is what you would put in a `SharedModule` in Angular for example.
-/i18n contains all my translations of my website as well as the initialisation of an i18n library.
+`/i18n` contains all my translations of my website as well as the initialisation of an i18n library.
-Same goes for the /store that contains my implementation of a store.
+Same goes for the `/store` that contains my implementation of a store.
-I had based myself on the [structure proposed in the Vuex library](https://vuex.vuejs.org/guide/structure.html) where they group everything store related into /store and applied the same principle for other libraries.
+I had based myself on the [structure proposed in the Vuex library](https://vuex.vuejs.org/guide/structure.html){:target="_blank" rel="noopener noreferrer"} where they group everything store related into `/store` and applied the same principle for other libraries.

 ### Modules
 Vue is designed to be as lightweight as possible and this can be seen in how the basic project is structured: no modules are present.